goldenstein64/lua-type-track/README.md

 This is a Lua library for implementing static analysis of a Lua-like duck type system.

+The `negation-types` branch is my attempt to write the `is_disjoint` predicate, which would be the basis for complement types, used for type refinement.
+Because of the fundamental undecomposable operation problem, I couldn't get very far.

 ## Installing

 These files aren't published anywhere, so just clone the repo and use LuaRocks to install dependencies: